akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

 two may be seen as duals of each other, however to explain patterns about sharing references, we found this wording to be rather useful.

-### Source Refs - offering streaming data over network
+### Source Refs - offering streaming data to a remote system

 A @scala[@scaladoc[`SourceRef`](akka.stream.SourceRef)]@java[@javadoc[`SourceRef`](akka.stream.SourceRef)]
 can be offered to a remote actor system in order for it to consume some source of data that we have prepared